 Surface water is vulnerable to pollution from OWTS.

+Groundwater is vulnerable to pollution from OWTS.

 Surface water within the watershed is listed as impaired for nitrogen or pathogens.

 OWTS is located within an area of high OWTS density.

 A parcel’s size and its susceptibility to hydraulic mounding, organic or nitrogen loading, and whether there is sufficient area for OWTS expansion in case of failure.